sirawitb-pr/sim-free-inverse-design-material/README.md

   which is expected and normal for GAN training.
-- The random seed used for scatter-plot jitter in the Figure 2 panel (d) visualization (`np.random.seed(42)` inside `export_panel_d()`) is cosmetic only and does not affect any reported metric; it exists solely to make the plotted point positions reproducible.
+- The random seed used for scatter-plot jitter in the Figure 2 panel (d) visualization (`np.random.seed(42)` inside `export_panel_d()`) is cosmetic only and does not affect any reported metric.
+It exists solely to make the plotted point positions reproducible.

 ## Scope note

-Two auxiliary steps referenced in the manuscript, (1) STL/mesh export of the physical print files, and (2) OpenSCAD-based geometry generation, are handled by separate fabrication scripts not included in this repository, which covers only the deep learning training and evaluation pipeline (forward model, inverse model, and cycle-consistency evaluation).
+This repository covers only the deep learning pipeline (forward model, inverse model, and cycle-consistency).
+The two auxiliary steps mentioned in the manuscript—generating geometries in OpenSCAD and exporting STL/mesh print files—are handled by separate fabrication scripts that are not included here.
+This repository covers only the deep learning pipeline (forward model, inverse model, and cycle-consistency).
+The two auxiliary steps mentioned in the manuscript—generating geometries in OpenSCAD and exporting STL/mesh print files—are handled by separate fabrication scripts that are not included here.